godot-dimensions/g4mf/specification/parts/core.md

 Each key is the name of the extension, in the format of `"PREFIX_extension_name"`, where `PREFIX` is a reserved prefix registered with G4MF, and `extension_name` is the snake_case name of the extension.
 Extension names SHOULD further comply to `"PREFIX_subject_name"`, where `subject` is a category, often the name of an existing G4MF data structure being extended, or may be more general like `"audio"`, but may use any name followed by the prefix and an underscore.

 Each value is the extension data, which is a JSON object that conforms to the schema defined by the extension.
-Valid G4MF extensions MUST have schemas defined for any data they define, and those schemas MUST extend the G4MF Item schema whenever they are of type `object`.
+Valid G4MF extensions MUST have schemas defined for any data they define, and those schemas MUST extend the G4MF Item schema or a descendant schema whenever they are of type `object`.
 Note that, in niche use cases, it is possible for a G4MF extension to define no data and be used nowhere in any `"extensions"` property, in which case the extension's only behavior is a boolean flag that may or may not exist in `"extensionsUsed"`.

 #### Extras